Revcy/Deathmatch_Godmode-OTC-Script-/README.md

 # Deathmatch_Godmode-OTC-Script-
+Working when you don't fire

-Simple script for onetap v3 crack
+When game ended restart script for working

+Credits: matthewthecoddy & pers0na2 (for help ;) )